EveronLife/EveronLife/README.md

 When creating mods based on the EveronLife framework, please ensure to give proper credits according to the MIT license.

 **License and Attribution Notice in Repository:**
 Ensure your `LICENSE` file is up-to-date and clearly states the terms of the MIT license.
-[Here](https://github.com/EveronLife/EveronLife?tab=MIT-1-ov-file#readme) you can see how it could look like.
+You can see our MIT Licence as an example [Here](https://github.com/EveronLife/EveronLife?tab=MIT-1-ov-file#readme)

 **License and Attribution Notice in Source Code:**
 Include a notice in your source code files.
 For example: